 The RWC currently offers online appointments via Zoom or an option for written feedback.
 Please note that we do not provide editing or proofreading services; our written feedback mirrors, as far as possible, the dialogue-based approach of our other appointment options.
 There is, therefore, no implication of plagiarism in seeking RWC support.
 RWC consultants can, however, help writers build their own editing and proofreading skills.

 We regularly meet with graduate students working on theses and dissertations and other long-form projects such as articles for publication.
 Ideally, these dialogues become a collaboration that includes input from advisers, so that consideration is given to both form and content as the project develops.
-We frequently work with bilingual and multilingual students at the graduate level, addressing the particular challenges of producing a manuscript that meets the required standard of expression in English.
-We are happy to help, not only with the text in hand, but also with strategic approaches to producing your best written work in the form of a long manuscript.
+We also frequently work with bilingual and multilingual students at the graduate level, addressing the particular challenges of producing a long manuscript in academic English.
+We are happy to help, not only with the text in hand, but also with strategic approaches to producing your best written work.

-Graduate students who want to work with a graduate tutor may make appointments for free sessions, up to 90 minutes each week, at any of our locations; or you can register for a semester-long class (ENG5998) that provides more structured, but still individual, RWC-based tutor support, for 1, 2 or 3 credits.
+Graduate students who want to work with a graduate consultant may make appointments for free sessions, up to 2 hours each week, at any of our locations; or you can register for a semester-long class (ENG 5998) that provides more structured, but still individual, RWC-based tutor support, for 1, 2 or 3 credits.
 For more information on registering for credit, please visit our web page here.

 For more information on our services, please contact the Reading-Writing Center at email@example.com.